neeldjoshi97/Intro-to-Modern-Making/README.md

 For detailed documentation including bill of materials, technical drawings, assembly steps, and Arduino code, refer to the final report:

 👉 [Final Project.pdf](./Final%20Project.pdf)

+>Sensitive parts have been removed from the source code to avoid any potential security breaches

 ## 🧠 Designer